It’s only logical why the law should permit compensation to those harmed by the actions of someone that is negligent.

 In addition to proving who’s to blame, one hindrance to getting fair compensation is dealing with the insurance companies.
 For one, the insurance adjusters are trained at offering as little as possible – even if the claim is a “clear liability.”

-Because of this, they’re capable of minimizing what their company will pay, even to the point that they can deny your valid claim.
-This means that if you don’t have any experience with negotiating, especially with insurance adjusters, then it’ll be difficult, if not impossible, to receive proper compensation.
+Because of this, they can minimize what their company will pay, even to the point that they can deny your valid claim.
+This means that if you don’t have any experience with negotiating, especially with insurance adjusters, it’ll be difficult, if not impossible, to receive proper compensation.

 Attorneys can help you by:

-- Negotiating with the insurance company so you can receive the full value of your claim
+- Negotiating with the insurance company so you can receive the total value of your claim

-- Dealing all of your claim’s details, and make sure all of your valid claims are included
+- Dealing with all of your claim’s details and making sure all of your valid claims are included

 - Holding the insurance company accountable by filing a lawsuit if the claim is denied or “low-balled.”

 You’ll have a representative in court.

-If the insurance company has offered you an amount that clearly won’t cover your losses, then it’s up to you to accept it or not.
+If the insurance company has offered you an amount that clearly won’t cover your losses, it’s up to you to accept it.
 The next step is to file a lawsuit.

 Most insurance companies reevaluate a claim once a lawsuit has been filed.
 So, just by getting an attorney involved, it’s likely the settlement offer will be higher.

 You get to focus on your recovery.

 Most people do not enjoy dealing with the insurance company.
-If you do, great, you may want to negotiate on your own with the insurance company.
+If you do, you may want to negotiate with the insurance company.

 Hiring an attorney means you get to focus on your medical recovery while your lawyer will help you deal with the insurance claim.
 Your medical treatment is your first priority.

 Since auto accident lawyers work on a contingency fee basis, you won’t have to worry about any down payment.
 This attorney fee means that you only have to pay your lawyer a percentage of the settlement.
 Thus, by calling a lawyer after an auto accident, you can let your attorney deal with the insurance headaches while you focus on your health and recovery.